Hidden Gems in Echo Park

 "Lady of the Lake" - Echo Park Lake

 "Nuestra Reina de Los Angeles" ("Queen of the Angels") was sculpted in the Art Deco style by Ada Mae Sharpless and gifted to the City of Los Angeles in 1935.
-Known familiarly as the "Lady of the Lake," the statue was in storage for over a decade before it was restored in 1999 and placed on the southeastern edge of Echo Park Lake.
-After the lake received a multi-million dollar renovation, the statue was returned to its original location on the north end.
-Relief images of City Hall, ships, a mission and other land features are depicted at her base.
+Known colloquially as the “Lady of the Lake,” the statue suffered damage and neglect over its first half century at the eastern edge of Echo Park Lake and was put in storage for over a decade before being restored and rededicated in 1999, this time on the lake’s southeastern shore.
+Upon completion of Echo Park Lake’s multi-million-dollar renovation in 2013, the statue was returned to its original location, surrounded by rose bushes and standing on a base depicting L.A. landmarks and locales.

 Lemon Frog Shop

-You'll find vintage items stacked to the ceiling at Lemon Frog Shop, which carries a variety of pieces from the 1950s to the 80s.
-They receive new inventory every day, so it's easy for you to stay dressed to the nines.
-Whether you're into prints, solids, high heels, platforms or boots, Lemon Frog Shop has it all, with footwear often arriving from Italy, Brazil and Spain.
-They also have an impressive collection of Gucci handbags and accessories.
-The best part is there's something for everyone at all price ranges, so you don’t have to break the bank to take something home - a great reason to return again and again.
+You'll find vintage pieces stacked from floor to ceiling at Lemon Frog Shop, a unique bazaar tucked away in Echo Park that carries one-of-a-kind clothing and accessories from the 1950s to the ‘90s.
+They receive new inventory every day and carry something for every budget, including hundreds of $10 items, so it's easy to stay dapper even on rent day.
+Whether you're into prints, solids, or calico; high heels, platforms or boots, Lemon Frog has it all, with footwear frequently arriving from as far afield as Brazil, Italy, and Spain.
+They also boast an impressive collection of Gucci handbags and accessories.
+All great reasons to return repeatedly.

 Valerie Echo Park

-Open Wednesday through Sunday, Valerie Confections on Echo Park Avenue is a perfect place to enjoy afternoon tea.
+Open Wednesday through Sunday, 8 a.m. ‘til 3 p.m., Valerie Tea House & Bakery on Echo Park Avenue is a primo place for a revitalizing brew, small bite, and something exquisitely sweet from one of the top artisan confectioners in the country .
+(It says a lot that co-founder Valerie Gordon’s very first cookbook, Sweet, was a finalist at the James Beard Awards.)
 Opt for a seat inside the cozy cafe, out on the sidewalk, or on the covered patio.
-Breakfast specials, petit fours, pastries, fresh salads and tea sandwiches are made with the best seasonal ingredients, so whether you're in the mood for savory or sweet, Valerie Confections has you covered.
+Breakfast specials, petit fours, pastries, fresh salads, and sandwiches are made with the absolute best seasonal ingredients.
+This stop is a must for chocolate lovers, Valerie's specialty.

 Wildflower Trail - Elysian Park